wernerpyke/pyxel/README.md

 ## 🧩 TODO

-- In Game.remove_sprite:
+- In `Game.remove_sprite`:
- - Consider moving to an approach in which a Sprite is flagged for deletion and then deleted in update()
+    - Consider moving to an approach in which a Sprite is flagged for deletion and then deleted in `update()` rather than removed from the array immediately.
+The current approach might be a cause for weird callback-type bugs.
-- In pyke_pyxel.draw.tile_map:
+- In `pyke_pyxel.draw.tile_map`:
- - cache image to avoid nested looping
+    - Cache image to avoid nested looping
-- In pyke_pyxel.draw.compound_sprite:
+- In `pyke_pyxel.draw.compound_sprite`:
     - Support horizontal flipping
-- In pyke_pyxel.sprite.CompoundSprite:
+- In `pyke_pyxel.sprite.CompoundSprite`:
- - cache image to avoid nested looping
+    - Cache image to avoid nested looping
- - support animations
+    - Support animations

 ---